KANISHKARAN04/youtube-backend-api/README.md

 ---

 # Author
+KANISHKARAN K
 Developed as a **backend engineering project** demonstrating scalable API architecture using Node.js and MongoDB.

 ---

 # License

-This project is licensed under the MIT License.
+This project is licensed under the ISC License.